code-pxlmtree/fraud-detection-analysis/README.md

 ## Business Recommendations
 Based on the findings, the bank could:
--Trigger step-up authentication for high-value transactions -Increase monitoring intensity during high-risk hours (22:00 - 05:00) -Assign higher fraud scores to transactions meeting multiple risk conditions -Implement anomaly-based alerts for extreme amount deviations
+- Trigger step-up authentication for high-value transactions
+- Increase monitoring intensity during high-risk hours (22:00 - 05:00)
+- Assign higher fraud scores to transactions meeting multiple risk conditions
+- Implement anomaly-based alerts for extreme amount deviations

 ## Skills Demonstrated
 This project simulates how banks and fintech institutions may approach fraud detection and it showcases practical skills in: